 Antifreeze engine coolant solves the problem of both boiling and freezing points to accommodate the extreme heat of the internal combustion engine while battling the rigors of severe freezing weather.
 Antifreeze is made of distilled water along with a chemical called ethylene-glycol.
 Antifreeze can be purchased as a concentrate meaning it must be mixed with water, or as a ready-to-use fluid that is already mixed as a 50/50 (50% antifreeze, 50% distilled water) fluid.
 The use of Antifreeze coolant drastically improves the boiling and freezing points of the water as seen by the image below:

 Lastly, Antifreeze helps to keep the engine clean and rust and corrosion-free.
 The chemical makeup of antifreeze helps to keep the radiator, water pump, and engine corrosion-free and prevents the build-up of “gunk” that can form over time.
-This of course makes all the cooling system parts last much longer and optimally, and prevent pre-mature repair
+This of course makes all the cooling system parts last much longer and optimally prevents pre-mature repair.

 Orange Antifreeze vs. Green Antifreeze